BossHobby/Docs/docs/Features.md

 ## HDZero

 Hdzero setup is easy as you only have to specify the uart that the vtx is connected to, everything else will be set.
 Left,right,left stick gesture redraws Quicksilver OSD after using the HDZero menus.
 If using HDZero it is important to power on the vrx before vtx.
+HDZero fonts are handled by the vrx or goggles and a custom Quicksilver HD font is available [here](https://github.com/hd-zero/hdzero-osd-font-library)